rzubek/mies/SampleSite/input-pages/contact.md

 ---
 pagetitle:	Contact Me
 template:	page.cshtml
-post:		true
 ---

-Hello there

-### Contact

-Want to get in touch?
+A regular blog would add some kind of contact info here.

-Contact me at foobar@example.com
+Contact me at foobar@example.com for example :)